kyma-project/test-infra/prow/workload-cluster/README.md

 ```
   ├── 00-clusterrolebinding.yaml                # The enabled Prow cluster to access workload cluster and run all jobs.
   ├── 02-kube-system_poddisruptionbudgets.yaml  # The definition of Pod Disruption Budgets for Pods in the  `kube-system` Namespace, used to unblock the node autoscaler.
-  └── required-secrets.yaml             # A default list of required Secrets that must be stored in a storage bucket
+  └── required-secrets.yaml             # A default list of required Secrets that must be stored in a storage bucket.
 ```

 ## Required Secrets structure